yboodhan/ludo/README.md

 # ludo
 Ludo is a multi-player board game that takes a combination of luck and skill to win!
-Uses Javascript, jQuery HTML5, and CSS3.
+Uses Javascript, jQuery, HTML5, and CSS3.